tmjonker/pong/README.md

 ## Description

 The classic game pong.
 It is only playable vs a computer component.
+I used JavaFX for the UI / shapes.

 ## Getting Started